 A day trip from Nice offering a different experience to the rest of the French Riviera region is the centuries-old naval port of Toulon.

-Located 150 km south-west of Nice, Toulon can be reached by either a 1 hour and 45 minute car drive or using the excellent rail service running between Nice and Marseille.
+Located 150 km (93 miles) south-west of Nice, Toulon can be reached by either a 1 hour and 45 minute car drive or using the excellent rail service running between Nice and Marseille.
 The train journey takes around 2 hours and usually costs from as little as 15 EUR (17.6 USD) for a one way ticket.

 Toulon is rather a naval base than a beach destination, therefore it does not boast the same glamorous reputation of its near neighbours.
 However, with a charming old town district, beautiful marina and rich natural environment of both the mediterranean coast and the adjacent Mount Furon, Toulon genuinely offers something for everyone.

 Overlooking Toulon to the north, Mount Furon is accessible by cable car and provides visitors with incredible panoramas over the city and Bay.
 Mount Furon is also a splendid destination for mountain bikers and hikers.